ast-hugger/AdventKT/README.md

 ## Study pointers for the curious

-The game is defined entirely in the `cave.ColossalCave` class, with global actions in `cave.ColossalCaveActions.kt`.
-(Warning: the former is one huge spoiler if you intend to actually play it).
+The game is defined entirely in the [ColossalCave](https://github.com/vassilibykov/AdventKT/blob/master/src/com/github/vassilibykov/adventkt/cave/ColossalCave.kt) class.
+(Spoiler alert).
 The class is Kotlin code, but shaped into a DSL.
 The definition is extensively commented to explain the use of DSL constructs.
+It's accompanied by global action definitions in `ColossalCaveActions.kt`

 The implementation revolves around four core classes under `framework`: `World`, `Room`, `Item`, and `Action`.
 The DSL expressions in `cave.ColossalCave`